 Sue spent her early career in the City and in Paris (with Holman, Fenwick and Willan, and Slaughter and May) and subsequently became Head of Dispute Resolution at a major regional firm.

-Her practice as a solicitor focussed on property, professional liability, commercial and probate disputes.
+Her practice as a solicitor focused on property, professional liability, commercial and probate disputes.

 Sue was accredited as a mediator by ADR in 2008 and has been mediating full time since 2016.
 Sue is a Fellow of the Civil Mediation Council and a member of the PLA and PNLA.

 Sue’s practice includes disputes relating to:

 - Sale and purchase of land and related finance agreements and joint ventures

 - Conditional contracts

 - Landlord and tenant issues, including service charges, management company issues, dilapidations

 - Boundaries and easements and other disputes between neighbours

 - Property and private client related claims, including claims against solicitors, surveyors, valuers, architects.